My name is Eduards Sizovs /ɛdwərd sɪzov/. I am a software developer, trainer, speaker, and conference organizer from Riga, Latvia. I am 32 years old.

 I am solopreneur, meaning that I don’t have “physical” business, office and colleagues to hang out with.
 Being a “company of one” allows me to charge reasonable fees for my services, that rarely happens nowadays in enterprise software development.
 Moreover, it also allows me to travel the world with my family, and live quality, balanced, independent life.

 When I have time, I contribute to open-source.
 I built a bunch of nice projects such as dev.events, mustread.tech, and PipelinR.
 Among the most successful creations with 200K users is dev.tube – a crowd-sourced hub for developer videos.
 I didn’t expect it to become so popular.
 You can watch the full story here:

 I am an astute reader.
 I read and grasped all fundamental technical books – from clean code to continuous delivery.
 Apart of computer science, I am interested in psychology, philosophy, anthropology, communication, and leadership:

-I don’t read news and don’t have a TV.
+I don’t read mass media and don’t have a TV.
 In the age of information abundance, we’re getting distracted from thinking for ourselves.
-Because all answers are inside us, I prefer to unplug and look for answers walking, observing, and meditating.
-I also practice Krav Maga and Muay Thai, because a a healthy mind requires a healthy body.
+Because all answers hide inside us, I prefer to unplug and look for answers by walking, observing, and meditating.
+I also practice Krav Maga and Muay Thai, because a healthy mind requires a healthy body.